 - Removable (RAGGA) – the removable anterior growth guidance appliance is best for children with midface deficiencies who are still waiting for adult teeth to erupt.
 Worn at all times, this functional appliance works to expand the upper jaw in all directions, creating space for adult teeth while restructuring the midface for both aesthetic and physical benefit.
 Once the RAGGA has created ideal dimensions, orthodontic treatment is used to straighten the teeth

-Following jaw expansion with a FAGGA, lingual wire is placed to ensure the jaw retains its new size and shape.
-As with a RAGGA, braces will be used to close any spaces created by treatment and to properly straighten the teeth.
+Following jaw devopment with the AGGA, lingual wire is placed to ensure the jaw retains its new size and shape.
+As with a RAGGA, a special type of orthodontics is utilized used to move the other teeth forward to close any spaces created by treatment and to properly straighten the teeth.
+This is protraction orthodontics as opposed to retraction orthodontics.

 RAGGA and Myofunctional Therapy